RLHF May Not Reflect Genuine Preferences: Non-Attitudes

 \subsection{When Preferences Are Real}

-The preceding sections might suggest elicited preferences are never meaningful, but this is too strong of a claim, and not the one we're trying to make.
-Non-attitudes, constructed preferences, and measurement artifacts are pervasive, but genuine preferences exist.
-The challenge is distinguishing them.
-Genuine preferences exhibit characteristics which include temporal stability (consistent responses over time), framing robustness (consistent across equivalent wordings), behavioral prediction (predicting actual choices), and coherent structure (correlating with related attitudes) \citep{krosnick1999survey, zaller1992nature}.
-When preferences pass these tests, they represent something real about what annotators value.
+The preceding sections might suggest elicited preferences are never meaningful, but this is too strong a conclusion, and not the one we intend to make.
+The four response types in our taxonomy lie on a continuum of signal strength.
+Non-attitudes carry no signal about values, constructed preferences carry partial signal that depends on which considerations are salient, measurement artifacts reflect failures of the instrument, and genuine preferences carry the strongest signal, though even these vary in how well crystallized they are.
+Genuine preferences tend to exhibit characteristics such as temporal stability (consistent responses over time), framing robustness (consistency across equivalent wordings), behavioral prediction (predicting actual choices), and coherent structure (correlating with related attitudes) \citep{krosnick1999survey}.
+When preferences pass these tests, they likely capture something meaningful about what annotators value.

-\paragraph{Implications for RLHF.} These characteristics suggest that annotation responses can be validated before use as training signal.
-Responses failing consistency tests are likely artifacts and could be filtered, downweighted, or used to improve measurement design.
-Validated responses could then be treated as genuine preferences warranting aggregation or pluralistic representation.
-Integrating such validation into RLHF practice would place preference data on firmer foundations.
+\paragraph{Implications for RLHF.} These characteristics suggest that annotation responses can be positioned along a signal-strength spectrum rather than classified as valid or invalid.
+Responses failing all consistency tests are more likely to reflect non-attitudes or artifacts and warrant exclusion or instrument revision.
+Responses showing partial consistency, characteristic of constructed preferences and weakly crystallized values, may still carry useful signal when weighted appropriately.
+Responses that pass diagnostics are most appropriate for aggregation or pluralistic representation.
+Integrating these graded validation procedures into RLHF practice would place preference data on firmer empirical foundations.